Privacy Policy

 The Google Tag Manager is a tool that allows us to integrate tracking or statistical tools and other technologies on our website.
 The Google Tag Manager itself does not create any user profiles, does not store cookies, and does not carry out any independent analyses.
 It only manages and runs the tools integrated via it.
 However, the Google Tag Manager does collect your IP address, which may also be transferred to Google’s parent company in the United States.

 The Google Tag Manager is used on the basis of Art.
 6(1)(f) GDPR.
 The website operator has a legitimate interest in the quick and uncomplicated integration and administration of various tools on his website.
-If the relevant consent has been requested, the processing is carried out exclusively on the basis of Art.
-6(1)(a) GDPR; the consent can be revoked at any time.
+If appropriate consent has been obtained, the processing is carried out exclusively on the basis of Art.
+6(1)(a) GDPR and § 25 (1) TTDSG, insofar the consent includes the storage of cookies or the access to information in the user’s end device (e.g., device fingerprinting) within the meaning of the TTDSG.
+This consent can be revoked at any time.

 Google Analytics